AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ### Download email access report

 You can download the email access report by clicking the **Download **button.
-This report contains the number of users who have received the email, and the number of users who’ve opened and clicked on the links.
+This report contains the number of users who have received the email, and the number of users who've opened and clicked on the links.

-# Customize email domain {#customizeemaildomain}
+## Customize email domain {#customizeemaildomain}

-To customize the email domain and email id from which your learners receive notifications, contact the [***Learning Manager support***](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.
+To customize the email domain and email id from which your learners receive notifications, contact the [Learning Manager support](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.

 Your request would be processed and an email with confirmation link would be sent to you on the new email address which you specify.
 Click the verification link provided in the email to confirm and complete the verification process.

-# Configure Do Not Disturb email {#dnd}
+## Configure Do Not Disturb email {#dnd}

 As an Administrator, you can select users who can receive emails from Learning Manager and who cannot.